In-depth Guides

 Component host elements

-Tip: This guide assumes you've already read the Essentials Guide.
+TIP: This guide assumes you've already read the Essentials Guide.
 Read that first if you're new to Angular.

 Angular creates an instance of a component for every HTML element that matches the component's selector.
 The DOM element that matches a component's selector is that component's host element.
 The contents of a component's template are rendered inside its host element.